 From there, the latest highlights also include a number of interesting advisor technology announcements, including:

-And be certain to read to the end, where we have provided an update to our popular new “Financial Advisor FinTech Solutions Map”, including a number of new companies and categories!
+And be certain to read to the end, where we have provided an update to our popular new “Financial Advisor FinTech Solutions Map” as well!

 I hope you’re continuing to find this new column on financial advisor technology to be helpful!
 Please share your comments at the end and let me know what you think!